ZikenY/FacialKeypoints_CNN/readme.md

 #### The detailed design in CNN model:<br />
 ![Alt text]( cnn_model.jpg?raw=true "")<br />

-The input image in the training set is 96x96 pixels;<br />
+The input image in the training set is 96x96 pixels.<br />

+The network contains 4 convolutional layer packs and 3 fully connection layers.
+All kernels for the 4 conv-layers have the same size of 3x3 and the same stride of 1.
+Each conv-layer is followed by a ReLU activation and a 2x2 max pooling layer with stride of 2.<br />

-The first convolutional layer contains 32 filters with a 3x3 kernel, the stride is 1.
-The output feature map is 94x94.
-A a rectified linear unit (ReLU) is followed after the convolutional layer.
-And then, a maxpool layer followed the ReLU layer.
-And a 2x2 max pool is used with stride 2. so the output feature map is 47x47.<br />
+The first convolutional layer contains 32 filters.
+The output feature map is sized 94x94.
+After max pooling, the shape of output feature map is 47x47x32.<br />

-The second convolutional layer contains 64 filters with a 2x2 kernel, the stride is 1.
-The output feature map is 46x46.
-Then a ReLU is followed, and following with a maxpool layer with a 2x2 max pool and a stride of 2. so the output feature map is 23x23.<br />
+The second convolutional layer contains 64 filters.
+The output feature map is sized 45x45.
+After max pooling, the shape of output feature map is 23x23x64.<br />

+The third convolutional layer contains 128 filters.
+The output feature map is sized 21x21.
+After max pooling, the shape of output feature map is 11x11x128.<br />

-The second convolutional layer contains 64 filters with a 2x2 kernel, the stride is 1.
-The output feature map is 22x22.
-Then a ReLU is followed, and following with a maxpool layer with a 2x2 max pool and a stride of 2. so the output feature map is 11x11.<br />
+The fourth convolutional layer contains 256 filters.
+The output feature map is sized 9x9.
+After max pooling, the shape of output feature map is 5x5x256.<br />

-After the 3 convolutional layers, 3 fully connected layers followed.
-Each layer has 500, 500 and 30 outputs.<br />
+After the 4 convolutional layer packs, 3 fully connected layers are followed.
+Each layer has 4096, 4096 and 30 outputs.
+2 dropout layers are applied on the FC1 and FC2.
+The final output vector contains regression value of positions of the 15 keypoints(x, y) <br />

 ### --- Optimizer ---<br />
 Stochastic Gradient Descent (SGD) and its variants are probably the most used optimization algorithms for machine learning in general and for deep learning in particular.<br />